leodecarlo/Personalizing-Rnote-Launchers/README.md

 # Personalizing-Rnote-Launchers

 Customize your Rnote experience with these keyboard shortcuts to improve your note-taking workflow.
-This repository provides instructions for setting up three essential shortcuts that let you control Rnote directly from your keyboard.
+This repository provides instructions for setting up three  shortcuts that let you control Rnote directly from your keyboard.

 ## Features

 - Add new pages instantly without navigating menus
 - Export notes with a single key combination
 - Remove pages efficiently during editing